Azure/azurehpc/apps/wrf/readme.md

 # Install and run WRF v4 and WPS v4 - Setup guide

-## Prerequisites

-TODO:
-Cluster is built with the desired configuration for networking, storage, compute etc. You can see the tutorial or examples folder in this repo for how to set this up.
-(See [here] for details).

 ## Install Azure CycleCloud

 Follow the steps to [Install and Setup CycleCloud](../../tutorials/cyclecloud/install-cyclecloud.md)

 ## Create NFS Storage cluster
 -	It can be possible to include an external NFS share at this point (in the example, I have shared from an NFS cluster using on CycleCloud template)